top of page

 Board of Directors

-The Rediscovery T'aalan Stl'ang program is a not-for-profit society, that has been in operation since 1978.
-An eight-member board of directors, which meets no less than twelve (12) times annually, oversees the RTS Director of Operations.
-RTS is solely funded through proposal writing and fundraising.
+The Rediscovery T'aalan Stl'ang program operates as a non-profit society and has been active since 1978.
+Its governance comprises an eight-member Board of Directors, convening no fewer than twelve times annually to oversee the RTS Executive Director.
+Funding for RTS is entirely sourced through proposal writing and fundraising efforts.

 Rosemary Hart